kallisons/NOAH_LSM_Mussel_v2.0/README.md

 Scientific Research and Code Development:
-KAS was supported by the NOAA Cooperative Institute for Climate Science (NA08OAR4320752) and the Carbon Mitigation Initiative which is sponsored by BP.
-This study was also supported by grants from NSF (OCE1039513 and OCE1129401), NOAA (NA04NOS4780264), and NASA (NNX07AF20G and NNX11AP77G) to DSW.
+KAS was supported by the NOAA Cooperative Institute for Climate Science (NA08OAR4320752) and the Carbon Mitigation Initiative which is sponsored by BP at Princeton University.
+This study was also supported by grants from NSF (OCE1039513 and OCE1129401), NOAA (NA04NOS4780264), and NASA (NNX07AF20G and NNX11AP77G) to DSW at the University of South Carolina.